isabella232/mobile-services.pt-BR/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-app-apns-gcm.md

 ### Se o FCM não estiver ativado no aplicativo

-Para configurar seu aplicativo Android para usar FCM neste cenário:
+To configure your Android app to use FCM in this scenario:

 1. Go to [https://firebase.google.com/](https://firebase.google.com/) and log in with your Google Dev credentials.

-1. Clique **[!UICONTROL em Introdução]** e selecione **[!UICONTROL Adicionar projeto]**.
+1. Click **[!UICONTROL Get Started]** and select **[!UICONTROL Add Project]**.

-1. Digite um nome de projeto e se estiver inscrito para os dados do Google Analytics para Firebase, clique na caixa de seleção que aceita os termos do controlador de controlador.
+1. Enter a project name and if opting in to Google Analytics for Firebase data, click the checkbox accepting the controller-controller terms.

-1. Clique **[!UICONTROL em Criar projeto]** e aguarde a criação do projeto.
+1. Click Create project and wait for the project to be created.****

-1. Clique no projeto criado e a **[!UICONTROL página Visão geral]** do projeto para o projeto criado deve ser exibida.
-Clique no botão com o ícone Android para adicionar um aplicativo Android ao projeto.
+1. Click on the created project and the Project Overview page for the created project should be shown. **** Click the button with the Android icon to add an Android app to the project.

-1. Insira o nome do pacote do aplicativo, o apelido do aplicativo e o certificado de assinatura, se necessário.
+1. Digite o nome do pacote do aplicativo, o apelido do aplicativo e o certificado de assinatura, se necessário.

 1. Siga as etapas adicionais sugeridas pelo assistente de configuração.
-Depois de verificar a configuração do Firebase testando comunicação com os servidores Firebase, retorne à página **[!UICONTROL Visão geral]** do projeto.
+Após verificar a configuração do Firebase testando a comunicação com os servidores Firebase, volte à página Visão geral **[!UICONTROL do]** projeto.

-1. Clique no ícone de engrenagem à direita do **[!UICONTROL botão Visão geral]** do projeto e clique **[!UICONTROL em Configurações de projeto]**.
+1. Clique no ícone de engrenagem à direita do botão Visão geral **[!UICONTROL do]** projeto e clique em Configurações **** do projeto.

-1. Clique na **[!UICONTROL guia Nuvem Messaging]** .
+1. Clique na guia Mensagens **[!UICONTROL em]** nuvem.

 1. Copy the **[!UICONTROL Legacy server key]** and **[!UICONTROL Sender ID]** for later use.